Homeschool Without Internet in Nunavut's Remote Communities

 The Connectivity Reality in Nunavut

 Starlink has changed the situation considerably.
-The satellite internet service runs $599 for hardware and $120-170 per month for service, and it's available in most Nunavut communities.
-For families with the budget and the dish, it removes most internet constraints — streaming, video calls with curriculum advisors, online documentation tools all become viable.
+Standard hardware is approximately $759 CAD and service is $140-$170 CAD per month in the cited market evidence.
+Availability and service options vary by community.
+For families with the budget and the dish, it can remove many internet constraints — streaming, video calls with curriculum advisors, and online documentation tools become more viable.

 But Starlink isn't universal.
 Monthly costs in a territory where groceries already arrive by sealift or charter flight are a significant household budget item.
 Service can degrade during certain weather conditions.
 And for families earlier in the decision process — still evaluating whether to homeschool at all — assuming reliable internet connectivity as a planning baseline is premature.